sofiayem/rtd-doc-tests/docs/source/requester.rst

 The sender function:

 #.
-Takes some request's body (payload) and an ECDSA private key.
+Takes some request's body (payload), ECDSA private key, and the cookie retrieved from previous seed request.
+The cookie ensures that the contract request is to be routed to the node that generated the seed.
 #.
 Forms an HTTP request with the payload and relevant HTTP headers:

    #. *Content-Type* — ``application/json``.